 In addition to competitive and social golf games, Topgolf has a gorgeous 2-level pool that is free to access whether you’re golfing or not.

-Rollercoaster and a Slice at NYNY: Take a spin on The Big Apple Coaster at New York New York, which is an aggressive, upside down, wild ride across the street from MGM Grand.
+Rollercoaster, Arcade Games, and a Slice at NYNY: Take a spin on The Big Apple Coaster at New York New York, which is an aggressive, upside-down, wild ride across the street from MGM Grand.

-After your ride, stop in at Sirrico’s and grab one of the best slices of pizza in Vegas.
+After the fun, stop in at Sirrico’s and grab one of the best slices of pizza in Vegas.
 Cheap and satisfying.

 Walk The Miracle Mile: Among my favorite things to do near MGM Grand is walking through the Miracle Mile Shops at Planet Hollywood to take advantage of cheap food deals and the numerous happy hour offers.